vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 :::

-## Beta summarizers
+## Beta generation preset names

-We also have four beta summarizers available for our users to try:
+We also have four beta generation presets available for our users to try:

 - `vectara-experimental-summary-ext-2023-10-23-small` (gpt-3.5-turbo)
 - `vectara-experimental-summary-ext-2023-10-23-med` (gpt-4.0)
 - `vectara-experimental-summary-ext-2023-12-11-sml` (gpt-3.5-turbo)
 - `vectara-experimental-summary-ext-2023-12-11-large:` (gpt-4.0-turbo)

-These beta versions are a preview of our next improved summarizers.
+These beta versions are a preview of our next improved generation presets.
 Since they are experimental, and while we don't support them officially, we are currently considering promoting them to GA, pending feedback from our users.

-### Beta summarizer example
+### Beta generation preset example

-The following example query selects the beta GPT 4.0 summarizer:
+The following example query selects the beta GPT 4.0 generation preset:

 ```json showLineNumbers title="https://api.vectara.io/v2/query"
 {